caodoanh2001/caodoanh2001.github.io/_news/announcement_2.md

 inline: false
 ---

 Our collaborative project titled "Improving Human-Object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation" is currently under review for the second round.
 The paper involves the joint efforts of BSc.
-Thinh V. Le, Van Nguyen, and Ngoc Huyen.
+Thinh V. Le and Van Nguyen Ngoc Huyen.